Amanda Lindhout: Memoir

 In 2013, Lindhout released a memoir, co-written with journalist Sara Corbett, titled A House in the Sky recounting her experience as a hostage.
 She indicated in the book that her motive for travelling to Somalia in the midst of an insurgency was the dearth of competition from other journalists covering the region, as well as the possibility of documenting unique human interest stories.
-Once held hostage, she alleged that she and Brennan were forcibly separated since they were not married, and that she was subsequently repeatedly tortured and raped by her teenage captors.
+Once held hostage, she and Brennan were forcibly separated since they were not married, and she was subsequently repeatedly tortured and raped by her teenage captors.
 Lindhout asserted that she and Brennan had converted to Islam to both appease their abductors and make life easier for themselves.
 While it has been reported that Lindhout had given birth to a boy named Osama while in captivity, she dismissed such rumours as "gossip, one of dozens of unconfirmed stories that had floated out of Somalia since our capture ...
 Somalia seemed to be a factory for rumors, with a handful of news websites and uncredentialed bloggers pumping out what passed for information."

 Chris Selley of The National Post wrote that the book was "bloody good journalism".
 Eliza Griswold of The New York Times said of the book that, "Her tale, exquisitely told with her co-author, Sara Corbett, a contributing writer for The New York Times Magazine, is much more than a gonzo adventure tale gone awry – it's a young woman's harrowing coming-of-age story and an extraordinary narrative of forgiveness and spiritual triumph."
 The USA Today wrote about her experience that, "The wide-eyed optimism and unflappable determination that led her to danger also kept her alive.
 In the months she lived in darkness and in chains, she held onto her sanity by escaping to memories of her world travels, picturing the vivid images in the old issues of National Geographic she found while dumpster-diving as a child."

 The book became a New York Times bestseller, and was named one of The Globe Books 100: Best Canadian non-fiction by The Globe and Mail.
 It was also named the 2013 Best Book of the Year in the Biographies & Memoirs category by Amazon.com, in addition to the Best Books of the Year list published by Vogue Magazine.
 O Magazine listed the book as one of its recommendations on its Winter 2014 reading list.
 It was also the winner of the 2014 CBC Bookie Award for Best Canadian Nonfiction.

 The book received criticism from some journalists.
 Some of Lindhout's retelling of events contradict those found in the earlier published memoir of her co-captive, Nigel Brennan.
 On June 25, 2014, the memoir was optioned by Annapurna Pictures in order to create a screen-adaptation of the book.
 The project's producers were set to be Annapurna founder Megan Ellison, and Rooney Mara, who was also set to play the role of Lindhout in the film.